 The DVB Project has incorporated 1080p/50 in its recommended distribution compression formats, which may be used for future broadcasting.
 Perhaps surprising at first, initial tests at the EBU have shown that 1080p/50 will not require more bitrate than 1080i/25 for broadcasts, but naturally it will show better picture quality on large displays.
-This means better quality for the same price!
 Ask an EBU Engineer for the detail of the results.
-So, whilst production systems will require more bit-rate than older HDTV formats, distribution should require the same bit-rate as 1080i/25, and only about 15-20% more than 720p/50. - Broadcasters can use the MPEG-4 SVC system to provide 1080p/50 as a 'top up' signal in conjunction with an older HD format, for markets where both newer and older HD decoders exist This is where a 1080p/50 'top-up' signal and 720p/50 is provided to the consumer at the same time.
-1080i/25 can also be used as a base layer, but it is less efficient than the 720p/50 1080p/50 combination.
+So, whilst production systems will require more bit-rate than older HDTV formats, distribution should require the same bit-rate as 1080i/25, and only about 15-20% more than 720p/50.

+8 - Broadcasters can use the MPEG-4 SVC system to provide 1080p/50 as a 'top up' signal in conjunction with an older HD format, for markets where both newer and older HD decoders exist

+This is where a 1080p/50 'top-up' signal and 720p/50 is provided to the consumer at the same time.
+1080i/25 can also be used as a base layer, but it is less efficient than the 720p/50 - 1080p/50 combination.
 New SVC receivers would be able to decode the 1080p/50 signal, whilst older receiver would only decode the 720p/50 (or 1080i/25) signal.
 Using SVC to broadcast 1080p/50 will require more bit-rate than straight single layer encoding in H.264/AVC, but exactly how much is the subject of study.
-EBU TECHNICAL and others are investigating the comparative bit-rates for SVC-derived 1080p/50 and H.264/AVC derived 1080p/50.
+EBU TECHNICAL and others are investigating the comparative bit-rates for SVC-derived 1080p/50 and H.264/AVC-derived 1080p/50.
 The difference is likely to be of the order of perhaps 10%.

-Thanks to new coding and distribution technologies called "HVC" which are currently under development in MPEG as a successor of MPEG-4 H264/AVC it might be possible to broadcast the 1080p/50 signal at much lower bit-rates than any legacy HD formats today. - The good news for 1080p/50 broadcasting is that many consumer-type "1080p HD Ready" displays already exist
+9 - The good news for 1080p/50 broadcasting is that many consumer-type "1080p HD Ready" displays already exist

 Such "1080p HD Ready" displays can normally display 1080p/50 images.
 1080p is popular today because of its use with the 1080p/24-25 format of many BluRay movies.
-But consumers will need a new set-top-box that can decode MPEG-4 H.264/AVC Level 4.2 (or SVC as mentioned above) to show the benefit of 1080p/50 on their 1080p display. - 10 Will broadcasters migrate to 1080p/50?
+But consumers will need a new set-top-box that can decode MPEG-4 H.264/ AVC Level 4.2 (or SVC as mentioned above) to show the benefit of 1080p/50 on their 1080p display.

-This is a question with two possible answers.
-At the technology side, during the last two years the most manufacturers upgraded here products with 3G technologies.
-This means, the equipment could be upgrade by just typing a new serial number or it's a standard functionality which is implement for "free".
-Furthermore most of system infrastructure investments during the last years are 3G ready as well.
-But the market situations are more complex.
+10 - Will broadcasters migrate to 1080p/50?

+For production, EBU TECHNICAL sees a step-by-step migration in high-quality production environments.
+While it would be good to see 1080p/50 in 'mainstream' production soon, its use there will depend on how manufacturers develop products and price 1080p/50 products.
+EBU TECHNICAL closely cooperates on this and has a role to play in testing 1080p/50 systems in the overall chain.
+For distribution and broadcasting of 1080p/50, the technology is developed, but the market situations are more complex.
 Needing a new set top box may be a serious barrier, even if 1080p/50 displays are readily available.
 Displays are ever larger and larger.
 '4K' displays will soon be available.
 Broadcasters' HDTV archives of 1080i/25 or 720p/50 may not be of sufficiently high quality to be future proof.
 Broadcasters need to ensure that their archives retain the quality necessary to provide a compelling offering to viewers.
 The value of 1080p/50 is essentially the value of future proofing HDTV programme production, and of being ready to meet the needs of an ever more discerning viewing public that has 1080p displays.